You just need to do your research and work hard at it.

 Register as a seller with your chosen sales platform.
 It’s pretty simple to do this.
 For example, with Amazon, you’ll need to create a seller account, register the books you’re selling and decide whether or not you want Amazon to fulfill the sales on your behalf, and so on.
 If you're registering with Amazon as a professional seller, it will cost a monthly fee.

 At the time of writing, this is $39.99 a month, so you need to build this into your costs.
-If you set up as an individual seller, it's way cheaper, as this option costs around $0.99 a month.
+If you set up as an individual seller, it's way cheaper, as this option costs around $0.99 per book sold.
 But, this is only suitable for someone shifting lower stock levels, e.g., less than 40 books a month.
 You’ll also need to register your bank details.
 Amazon will talk you through how to list the books you’re selling.

 Listing the price is trickier, only because you need to compete with other sellers and you don’t want to price yourself out.
 Decide how much you want for the book.
 If it’s a popular, mainstream title that’s already sold by lots of other sellers, you’ll get less for it.
 Check out how much it’s going for with other sellers.
 If you’re a newbie, set your prices lower at first.
 But, if the book is in mint condition, say so, and ask for more.
 You can always alter the costs later if you're not getting the conversions you want.